-1. To add an Object Title, click .
+- To change or add an object title configuration, select +.
 The Object Title Configuration window opens.

-Use the Scheduled Jobs option to run, pause, or disable application jobs from the user interface.
+The scheduled jobs configuration is used to run or pause application jobs from the user interface.

-Use the License Configuration option to upload your ArkCase license.
+Use the License Configuration option to upload relevant licenses.